bashbaug/SimpleOpenCLSamples/samples/usm/00_usmqueries/README.md

 ## Sample Purpose

 This sample queries and prints the Unified Shared Memory capabilities of a device.
-Many USM samples require specific USM capabilities and this sample can be used to verify check if it will or will not run on a device.
+Many USM samples require specific USM capabilities and this sample can be used to verify if it will or will not run on a device.

 ## Key APIs and Concepts